tdvance/Block-Breaker/README.md

 + Levels/backgrounds/songs cycle for neverending play

++ Levels ordered according to how long autoplay took to finsish them (75th percentile times).

 + 15 colors of bricks, four types (1 hit, 2 hit, 3 hit, and unbreakable)

 + Options menu to change music volume, sound effects volume, and to